 Mahonia nervosa / Berberis nervosa

-Like its cousins, Cascade Oregon Grape has a place in any Pacific Northwest woodland garden.
-Growing only two feet tall, it's pale-yellow flower clusters erupt from the center of the plant each spring, above whorling stems of spiky compound leaves.
+Like its cousins, cascade Oregon grape has a place in any Pacific Northwest woodland garden.
+Growing about two feet tall, it's pale-yellow flower clusters erupt from the center of the plant each spring, above whorling stems of spiky compound leaves.
 Deep blue berries ripen in late summer to fall providing food for birds and other wildlife.

 - Size at maturity: 2' tall, 2' wide

-- Light requirements: full shade, part sun / part shade
+- Light requirements: part sun to full shade

 - Moisture requirements: dry to moist soil